FIX: “Your system is repairing itself please wait” ChromeOS Error

 5. Perform a Hardware Reset

-If you suspect the issue might be hardware-related, such as a problem with the motherboard or memory, a hardware reset might help.
-This is different from a normal restart and involves refreshing the hardware state of the Chromebook.
+If you suspect hardware-related issues, such as problems with the motherboard or memory, a hardware reset might help.
+This differs from a standard restart and involves refreshing the hardware state of the Chromebook.
 Here are the steps to perform a hardware reset:

 1. Turn off your Chromebook.